-Medium Term Plan: Wha t is the most significant part of t he nativity story for Christians today?
-SACRE Objectives Previous Vocabulary New A2 - Design a symbol to show the significance of Christmas to me.
-B2 - Understand what Christmas symbols teach Christiansabout Jesus.
+Medium Term Plan: What is the most significant part of the nativity story for Christians today?
+SACRE Objectives Previous Vocabulary New vocabulary A2 - Design a symbol to show the significance of Christmas to me.
+B2 - Understand what Christmas symbols teach Christians about Jesus.
 C2 - Ask questions about what Christmas means to Christians and compare this to my own beliefs.
-Social, Moral & cultural opportunities Religion Spiritual Christianity Mary - The Mother of Jesus, also referred to as Mother of God Joseph - Mary's husband, Jesus' earthly father.
+Social, Moral & cultural opportunities Spiritual Cultural Cultural Mary - The Mother of Jesus, also referred to as Mother of God Joseph - Mary's husband, Jesus' earthly father.
 Frankincense - An aromatic resin used in incense and perfumes.
 Advent - The period beginning on the 4th Sunday before Christmas.
-Litera translation is "coming" so this is a time of preparation, waiting for Jesus' b Chr Chr h.
-British Values Previous Learning Er d Point Assessment statements: End Point Assessment Statements: Tolerance Mutual Respect I can talk about aI can think of a g hristmas story, remembering what gifts were given to Jesus a gift that is special to me ift Christians might choose for Jesus and start to explain why He hat Jesus must be special to Christians to be welcomed in this wa - I can describe things a Christian might learn from a I can design a symbolic object to show the significa I can reflect on what Christmas means to Christian ance of C
+Literal translation is "coming" so this is a time of preparation, waiting for Jesus' birth.
+Christingle - Means 'Christ Light' and is used to celebrate Jesus Christ as the "Light of the World".
+British Values Previous Learning Er nd Point Assessment statements: End Point Assessment Statements: Tolerance • I can retell the Christmas story, remembering what gifts were given to Jesus • I can talk about a gift that is special to me I can describe things a Christian might learn from a Christmas symbol I can design a symbolic object to show the significance of Christmas or the Christmas holiday to me I can think of a gift Christians might choose for Jesus and start to explain why He is speci I can recognise that Jesus must be special to Christians to be welcomed in this way cial to them I can reflect on what Christmas means to Christians a